AnuBitux-project/build/README.md

 # Build AnuBitux
 How we build AnuBitux and how to build it by yourself
 More info on our [official website](https://anubitux.org/how-to-build-anubitux-by-yourself/)
-This project is fueled with a lot of beer, if you enjoy it, please consier making a [donation](https://www.buymeacoffee.com/anubitux)
+This project is fueled with a lot of beer, if you enjoy it, please consider making a [donation](https://www.buymeacoffee.com/anubitux)
 Curios about who we are?
 [Click here](https://anubitux.org/meet-the-anubitux-project/)!

 ## Prerequisites